open-meteo/sdk/README.md

 - `variables` [[VariableWithValues](#VariableWithValues)]: An array of weather variables

 Timestamps always use unixtime in seconds.
 Time is always in GMT!
 If you want to display local time again, you can use the attribute `utc_offset_seconds` from the response structure

+### VariablesWithMonth
+All `hourly` or `daily` weather variables are grouped into the class `VariablesWithTime`.
+It contains the start and end time as well as the interval.

+Attributes:
+- `year` int16: The first year of the returned data.
+E.g. `2025`.
+- `month` int8: The first month.
+From 1 to 12.
+- `count` int32: The number of step for monthly data.
+24 means 2 years of data is returned.
+- `variables` [[VariableWithValues](#VariableWithValues)]: An array of weather variables

 ### VariableWithValues
 Each weather variable is accompanied by meta data like the name of the weather variable or unit.